arienkock/arienkock.github.io/posts/2016-03-16-Flyway-and-Hibernate.md

 teaser: Some tips on combinging the two
 ---

 How you use your RDBMS can vary wildly from: "I don't know or care about the specifics".
 All the way to: "I want to use as much SQL as possible and write my own RowMappers".
 A great write-up on the subject and accompanying controversy can be found in [The Vietnam of Computer Science](http://blogs.tedneward.com/post/the-vietnam-of-computer-science/).
 If your project tends to lean anywhere on the former side of that spectrum, you'll likely encounter problems when mis-management of your schema comes back to haunt you.
 You simply __can not__ ignore the specifics of your database.
 Enter Flyway.
-(I'll be up front and say that these tips aren't specific to either Flyway OR Hibernate, but I use these name since they are the tools I've used.)
+(I'll be up front and say that these tips aren't specific to either Flyway OR Hibernate, but I use these names since they are the tools I've used.)

 ### Schema Changes